faithyeenxin/faithyeenxin/README.md

 :computer: Tech Stack: React Native, React Native Elements, Google and Apple Auth, Python and Django Backend and Machine Learning.

+<a href="https://coderbaby.byfaithx.com/">Coder Baby!</a><br>
+A notes application made for software engineering bootcamp students! :baby:
+<br/>  During my time assisting multiple cohorts at General Assembly, I observed a common challenge: many students felt overwhelmed in the initial stages, particularly with grasping the fundamentals of JavaScript—an essential skill for tackling interview questions on platforms like LeetCode.

+Recognizing this need, I've created a website that distills the essentials required to kickstart your journey on LeetCode and ace those technical interviews (AND MORE)!

+:computer: Tech Stack: Javascript + Docusaurus

 <a href="https://fridgedaddy.byfaithx.com/">FridgeDaddy -Juiced Up</a><br>
 A minimalistic and responsive fridge inventory website that tracks food items and it's remaining shelf life through real time day countdown.<br>